the-black-bit/handbook/authority.md

 ### Misconduct
 - Any form of verbal or physical violence
 - Ignoring manager's inputs
-- Passive aggression
 - Avoiding help when needed
-- Resisting feedback (Even if it is not constructive).
+- Resisting feedback (Even if it is not constructive)
-- Raising issues, and obstacles to inappropriate colleagues.
+- Raising issues, and obstacles to inappropriate colleagues